Article by: Alastair Paterson, CEO and Co-Founder of Digital Shadows

-Three main tactics are behind cyber extortion: the first is the threat of distributed denial of service (DDoS), data compromise and ransomware.
+Three main tactics are behind cyber extortion: the threat of distributed denial of service (DDoS), the threat of data compromise and ransomware.
 DDoS attacks are one of the most popular means to facilitate extortion.
-These types of attacks typically target business-critical websites in order to increase the likelihood of payment, usually via bitcoin (BTC), and can have crippling effects on organisations.
+These types of attacks typically target business-critical websites in order to increase the likelihood of payment, usually via Bitcoin (BTC), and can have crippling effects on organisations.
 In certain cases, such as when targeting hosting providers, the threat actor may add more pressure to pay by using the negative publicity associated with service downtime as a threat.

 A second method of extortion involves the potential release of compromised data.
 This method is dependent on the fact that the target’s data has already been compromised.
 The threat of its release to the public domain is used as blackmail in order to extort money from the affected entity.

 A third type of extortion, and the one most often in the news as of late, is ransomware – malicious software (malware) that restricts access to the computer system it has infected.
 The malware demands that a ransom be paid before restoring access to affected resources.
 Ransomware can prevent access to many features of a victim’s machine, including files, applications and the operating system itself.
 Because ransomware is an ever-evolving threat that can be more challenging to address than other cyber extortion tactics, let’s take a closer look at how it works and how to prevent and mitigate it.

 At a high-level, the ransomware process is fairly standard.
 Files are encrypted and the attackers, who hold the decryption key, will only allow the target to decrypt the files after the required BTC ransom is paid.
 Specific details of the attack, however, will depend on the variant.